root-project/web/manual/object_ownership/index.md

 _**Example**_

 You must manage all graphic primitives.
-If you want [TCanvas]((https://root.cern/doc/master/classTCanvas.html)) to delete the graphic primitives you created, you have to set the kCanDelete bit.
+If you want {% include ref class="TCanvas" %} to delete the graphic primitives you created, you have to set the `kCanDelete` bit.

 #### kMustCleanup